Tiendil/tiendil-org-content/content/posts/2021-02-02-cooks-first-around-the-world-context/en.md

 caption = 'Cover of the book "Economics: The User's Guide"'
 ///

 This is the second book by Ha-Joon Chang that I've read.
-The first one, [Bad Samaritans]{post:choose-nearest-language:evil-samaritans}, left a good impression, and it was also positively reviewed by [Tim O'Reilly](https://en.wikipedia.org/wiki/Tim_O'Reilly) in his book [WTF?]{post:choose-nearest-language:about-book-wtf}.
+The first one, [Bad Samaritans]{post:@choose-nearest-language:evil-samaritans}, left a good impression, and it was also positively reviewed by [Tim O'Reilly](https://en.wikipedia.org/wiki/Tim_O'Reilly) in his book [WTF?]{post:@choose-nearest-language:about-book-wtf}.
 So "Economics: The User's Guide" appeared on my reading list and I finally got to it.

 _*Here and futher, all quotes point to Russian edition of the book and are translated to English by me => inconsistencies are possible.*_